Equilibrium Price Formation with a Major Player and its Mean Field Limit: Equilibrium of finite population size

 We shall show that the resultant equilibrium price process becomes dependent on $(\beta_t)_{t\in[0,T]}$ i.e., we have $\bigl(\vp_t(\bg{\beta})\bigr)_{t\in[0,T]}$.
 Note that the minor agents do not {\it directly} care about $(\beta_t)_{t\in[0,T]}$.
 They are just destined to face, as price takers, the exogenous market price process, which happens to depend on the major's strategy when it clears the market.
 The problem of the major agent is now to solve \be \inf_{\bg{\beta}\in \mbb{A}^0}J^0(\bg{\beta}) \ee with the cost functional depending on $f_0^{(N)}$ and $g_0^{(N)}$: \bea J^0(\bg{\beta}):=\mbb{E}\Bigl[\int_0^T f_0^{(N)}(t,X_t^0,\beta_t, \vp_t(\bg{\beta}), \Lambda_t^0, c_t^0)dt+ g_0^{(N)}(X_T^0, c_T^0)\Bigr], \nn \eea with her own feedback effects taken into account. $(\Lambda_t^0)_{t\in[0,T]}$ is an $\ol{\mbb{F}}^0$-adapted process related to the trading fee to be paid to the exchange.
 The state dynamics of the major agent describing her position size is assumed to follow \bea dX_t^0=\bigl(\beta_t+l_0^{(N)}(t,c_t^0)\bigr)dt+\sigma_0^{(N)}(t,c_t^0)dW_t^0, \quad t\in[0,T] \eea with some initial condition $X_0^0\in \mbb{R}^n$.
 The superscript $(N)$ of the coefficient functions is added to indicate that there are $(N)$ minor agents.
 It becomes useful when we take the large-$N$ limit in later sections.
 We assume that the space of admissible strategies for the major agent is given by $\mbb{A}^0:=\mbb{H}^2(\mbb{F};\mbb{R}^n)\cap\{\beta_T=0\}$, where the constraint $\beta_T=0$ is added in order to forbid the last-time price manipulation.

 In our framework, the price process including the feedback effects from the major's action is determined endogenously.
 This is a clear contrast to the existing literature dealing with the optimal execution strategy, where the form of the price impact as well as the fundamental price process are exogenously given.
+With appropriate modifications of the cost functions and their interpretations, the current setup may be useful also for economic analysis, for example, the market involving one major producer and a large number of small consumers.

 Before going to the details, let us comment on the information structure for the agents. \begin{remark} If possible, we naturally want to restrict the space of admissible strategies for each minor agent to $\mbb{A}^i=\mbb{H}^2(\mbb{F}^i; \mbb{R}^n),~1\leq i\leq N$ and that for the major agent to $\mbb{A}^0=\mbb{H}^2(\ol{\mbb{F}}^0; \mbb{R}^n)\cap \{\beta_T=0\}$.
 In other words, we want to realize a market in which each agent only cares about the common market shocks adapted to $\ol{\mbb{F}}^0$ and his/her own idiosyncratic shocks adapted to $\ol{\mbb{F}}^i$.
 This would be a much plausible model for the real financial market than our setup given above.
 Unfortunately, this looks impossible in the market consisting of finite number of agents since, in general, the market-clearing price does not solely adapted to $\ol{\mbb{F}}^0$ but is dependent on the idiosyncratic shocks, too.